The brutal experience of being a WWII POW in the Pacific

 Did anyone survive?

 Following the defeat of Japan, the POW camps were liberated.
-The POWs who survived were still suffering the effects from their from malnutrition, injuries, and illnesses.
+The POWs who survived were still suffering the effects from their malnutrition, injuries, and illnesses.

 Many of them also had difficulties adjusting to civilian life after their liberation and suffered from post-traumatic stress disorder (PTSD), depression, anxiety, guilt, anger, or isolation.